-The Group recognises software under this heading, as well as, the agreement signed with MAPFRE Global Risks, Compañía Internacional de Seguros y Reaseguros, S.A. in the month of December 2017, under which it undertakes to develop the necessary actions to ensure that its clients of the Suretyship line of business subscribe new insurance policies with Solunion as of 1st January 2018, thus leaving MAPFRE Global Risks operate in the Suretyship line of business.
+The Group recognises software under this heading, as well as, the agreement signed with MAPFRE Global Risks, Compañía Internacional de Seguros y Reaseguros, S.A. in the month of December 2017, under which it undertakes to develop the necessary actions to ensure that its clients of the Suretyship line of business subscribe new insurance policies with Solunion as of January 1, 2018, thus leaving MAPFRE Global Risks operate in the Suretyship line of business.

-Due to a reorganization of the MAPFRE Group carried out through a structural modification operation through the complete spin-off of MAPFRE Global Risks (Order ECE/328/2019, of 6th March), the rights derived from said agreement have been assumed by MAPFRE España Compañía de Seguros y Reaseguros, Sociedad Anónima.
-At the end of 2020, the amount of this intangible assets reduced by its accumulated amortization is EUR 6,997 thousand.
+Due to a reorganization of the MAPFRE Group carried out through a structural modification operation through the complete spin-off of MAPFRE Global Risks (Order ECE/328/2019, of March 6), the rights derived from said agreement was assumed by MAPFRE España Compañía de Seguros y Reaseguros, Sociedad Anónima.
+At the end of 2021, the amount of this intangible assets reduced by its accumulated amortization is EUR 18,268 thousand.